DataDog/apps/docs/en/design-guidelines.md

 * Tooltips are contextual.
 Tooltips are always paired near the element with which they are associated.
 * Tooltip text should be concise.
 Tooltips should only include short, descriptive text.
 For longer-form  progressively disclosed information, display a modal.
 * Tooltips can be multi-row.
 In the case of data visualization, each element should be stacked on top of each other with the value clearly indicated above associated tags or other content.

-## UI-Extension Best Practices <a name="ui_extension"></a>

-### Dashboard Cog Menu Items
-Cog menus items surface up custom progressively disclosed links within the Dashboard’s settings menu that drive users to other ui-extensions or external sites. e.g. a user clicks on a cog menu item which opens up an external web page.

-#### When to Use a Context Menu Item*
-Use a cog menu item when you’d like to drive the user to another ui-extension or external webpage and the action is more top-level.

-#### Best Practices*
-* Cog menu names should be clear and actionable.
-* Keep context menu names short and to the point so that the content doesn’t overflow onto a second line.

-### Dashboard Context Menu Items
-Context menus help extend widget data visualizations by surfacing up custom progressively disclosed links to drive users to other content.
-They can be used in conjunction with other ui-extensions. e.g. a user clicks on a context menu item which opens up a side panel.

-#### When to Use a Context Menu Item*
-Use a context menu item when you’d like to drive the user to another ui-extension or external webpage to learn more about a datapoint.

-#### Best Practices*
-* Context menu names should be clear and actionable.
-* Keep context menu names short and to the point so that the content doesn’t overflow onto a second line.
-* Try to reduce the number of context menu items per app so that the context menu isn’t overloaded with rows.

-### Dashboard Modals
-Modals are overlays that appear atop the entire page and prevent interaction elsewhere until some kind of action is taken.
-They are used in conjunction with other ui-extensions. e.g. a user clicks on a link in a widget which opens a modal.

-#### When to Use a Modal*
-* Use a modal when you’d like to focus the user on resolving a specific task with clear confirm/cancel actions.
-* Use a modal if the background content (the dashboard) isn’t relevant or intended to be interactable.

-#### Scenarios*
-* **Completing a task:** Use a modal when you’d like to focus the user on a specific task that is coupled with  confirm/cancel actions.
-* **Confirming an action or alert** Use a modal when you’d like a user to confirm an action they just took or a consequence of an action.
-It may be paired with a warning or critical information related to that action.
-Confirmation isn't necessary when the consequences of an action are reversible or negligible. e.g. If a check mark shows an image has been selected, further confirmation is unnecessary.
-* **Communicating an error** If an action a user took led to an error, modals can be used to surface up details about the error and give the user a chance to resolve it.
-* **Displaying lengthier help information** If the help information is relatively short, display it in a tooltip on hover instead.

-#### Best Practices*
-* Modals should be responsive with no horizontal scrolling and the most important information above the fold.
-* Modals can have vertical scrolling.
-* Modals can have multiple views but the user must confirm each view as part of a linear flow with a clear back button.
-* Don’t display a modal within a modal.
-* Clicks that trigger other side panels, modals, or external pages to open should always be paired with a clear call to action.
-* Use a clear signifier if a link pushes a user to an external page.
-* Use the bottom footer of the modal to communicate actions the user can take on the task.
-* Have clear delineations between steps in the flow.
-* Communicate to the user fields that are required vs optional.
-* Display a toast once the task is completed.

-### Dashboard Side Panels
-Side panels display contextual information in a panel that slides out from the right edge of the viewport.
-They are used in conjunction with other ui-extensions. e.g. a user clicks on a link in a widget which opens a side panel.

-#### When to Use a Side Panel*
-* Use a side panel when you’d like to help the user gain additional context into something or for querying (not for linear flows/tasks that are resolved with a confirmation button).
-* Use a side panel when the background content is relevant or intended to be interactable.

-#### Best Practices*
-* Side panels should be responsive with no horizontal scrolling and the most important information above the fold.
-* Side panels can have vertical scrolling.
-* Side panels can have multiple views.
-Use tabs anchored to the bottom of the header.
-* Don’t display a modal within a side panel.
-If needed, use the modal ui-extension which should take over the entire page.
-* Clicks that trigger other side panels, modals, or external pages to open should always be paired with a clear call to action.
-* Use a clear signifier if a link pushes a user to an external page.
-* Allow the user to use the esc keyboard shortcut to close the side panel.

-### Dashboard Widgets
-Widgets are Dashboard tile components filled with graphs or other information.
-The user can create a widget instance by dragging the widget tray card onto the board, selecting the editing options, and confirming.
-Widgets can be resized and resorted manually by the user.

-#### Widget Tray Token*
-To get a widget instance onto a dashboard, the user has to drag the widget tray token onto the board.
-If your app has many widgets, each widget will appear in the tray as a separate token.
-A widget tray token consists of a name and the logo (light or dark).

-* Keep the widget tray name short and to the point so it doesn't wrap to two lines.
-* Name the app something that’s relevant to the core value proposition of the feature. e.g. Datadog Action Items.

-#### Widget Editing Options*
-Editing options control facets of a widget instance such as the widget name or the environment.
-When the user drags a widget tray token onto the board, the user is prompted to confirm the editing options.
-The user can update the editing options by clicking on the edit pencil in a given widget instance.

-* Have defaults for all selections.

-#### Scenarios*
-* **Visualizing data** Review our data visualization section within user interaction & communication to learn more about our recommendations.
-Widgets with data visualization should scale vertically and avoid scrolling.
-* **Displaying action items** Use a table to improve the users ability to quickly find and resolve action  items.
-Review our table section within ucomponents to learn more about our recommendations.
-Widgets with tables shouldn’t scale vertically and should scroll.
-* **Complex Scenarios** Don’t display multiple tiles/cards within a widget.
-Instead, make each tile/card it’s own widget.
-Try to limit the number of widgets to something reasonable like 2-3.

-#### General Best Practices*
-* **Keep the experience within the widget tile as simple as possible.** Don’t display multiple views or complex progressively disclosed components within the tile.
-* **Avoid displaying overlays like modals, popovers, and toasts in the widget with the exception of tooltips or simple select menus.** If you need to confirm an action, use an inline confirmation rather than a toast.
-* **If a task requires more than a click of a button to resolve, push the user to a ui-extension modal or sidebar to resolve the task.**
-* **Widgets should be responsive with no horizontal scrolling and the most important information above the fold.** By default, UI-extension widgets have a ratio of 2x1 and will take up a third of the board.
-The widget can be resized to take up the full width of the board or at a minimum 1/6th the board.
-The extension must resize to fit these varying horizontal widths.
-* **Clicks that trigger actions within the tile should give the user proper feedback.** Display a time series tooltip when a user clicks into a graph.